Image replicator make

 Tarball

-This process is easiest on a Linux workstation, but can be performs on other operating systems as well so long as they can support a compatible filesystem, the xz compression algorithm, as well as the tarball archive format.
+This process is easiest on a Linux workstation, but can be performed on other operating systems so long as they can support a compatible filesystem, the xz compression algorithm, as well as the tarball archive format.
 Note that in many cases, one of our computing platforms running our stock Linux image can be used if a Linux workstation is not available.
-After writing the tarball to a USB disk, the full length of the USB disk would be available to copy source images to in order to write them to other units.
+After writing the tarball to a USB disk, the full length of the USB disk would be available to copy source images, to write them to other units.

-The image replicator and scripts require a minimum of 50 MB; this plus the size of any target disk images or tarballs to be used dictates the minimum USB disk size required.
+The image replicator and scripts require a minimum of 50 MB.
+Additionally, the size of target disk images or tarballs used also dictate the minimum USB disk size required.
 The USB drive should have only a single partition, which is formatted ext2[1] / 3 / 4[2] or FAT32/vfat[3] Note that other filesystems are not compatible with U-Boot and therefore cannot be used.

 Writing Tarball From a Linux Workstation